GNOME/libadwaita/README.md

 ```

 and one in Python.
 When running from the built source tree it
-needs several environment varibles so use \_build/run to set them:
+needs several environment variables so use \_build/run to set them:

 ```sh
 _build/run examples/example.py